DhruvGarg86/Institute-Management-System/README.md

 ### 2nd July — Backend/API - Image Path (Admin)
 - Fixed 'Teacher APIs' with dto.
+- Added frontend pages for 'Display Complaint' and 'Update Complaint'
+- Added 'Subject' and 'Course' pages to the sidebar/admin.
 ---

 *For detailed technical and UI design documentation, see the project’s `/Documentation` folder.*